ferrous-systems/rust-training/training-slides/src/dealing-with-unwrap.md

 ## Option into Result: Before

-* Sometimes we have `Option`, but we want a `Result` because it adds context with types
+* Sometimes we return `Option`, but we want a `Result` because it adds more context:

 ```rust [], ignore
 struct UserId {